evolvingstuff/vdw2/content/posts/18th-vitamin-d-workshop-of-march-2016-abstracts.md

  **Most of the PDFs cost $35.95 each, only 4 are free (author had to pay?)**

- **<a href="/posts/international-congress-on-vitamin-d-vitamind-workshop-ny" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: International Congress on Vitamin D (VitaminD Workshop) – NY May 2019">International Congress on Vitamin D (VitaminD Workshop) – NY May 2019</a> has links to many previous workshops**
+ **[International Congress on Vitamin D (VitaminD Workshop) – NY May 2019](/posts/international-congress-on-vitamin-d-vitamind-workshop-ny) has links to many previous workshops**

  **Abstracts are typically available [online](http://www.sciencedirect.com/science/journal/09600760/164/supp/C%20)**